 I bring this up because Jimmy Rabbitte Sr., patriarch of the Barrytown books and Doyle’s greatest creation, is every inch the spiritual father of 1990s Aussie pro Matt Hoy.
 Both are loyal, pub-loving, foul-mouthed, congenitally cheerful members of the working-class.
 Both are, on a professional level, underachievers.
-On a less tangible but maybe more important level, however, having to do with family and friends and laughs per week, Jimmy Sr and Matt are top feckin’ drawer.
-(The two even look alike; that’s Matt on the left, and Colm Meaney, who played Jimmy Sr. in the movie versions of the Barrytown Trilogy, on the right.
-FYI: the movies aren’t shite, exactly, but they’re not a patch on Doyle’s books.
-Godfather excepted, books are always better.)
+On a less tangible but maybe more important level, however, having to do with family and friends and laughs per minute, Jimmy Sr and Matt are top feckin’ drawer.
+The two even look alike; that’s Matt on the left, and Colm Meaney, who played Jimmy Sr. in the movie versions of the Barrytown Trilogy, on the right.
+Last word before we move on: the Barrytown movies aren’t shite, exactly, but they’re not a patch on Doyle’s books.
+Godfather and Gone with the Wind excepted, books are always better.

 Anyway—Matt Hoy.
-Here’s a brand-new video, here’s an interview where Hoyo talks unashamedly about his man-boobs and hairing out at Pipeline (much to the disgust of Pipe charger Shawn Briley), and here’s a full-length profile of Matt by Derek Rielly that includes Hoy’s immortal quote about what it’s like to be away from his beloved hometown of Newcastle.
+Here is a just-made video, here’s an interview where Hoyo talks unashamedly about his man-boobs and hairing out at Pipeline (much to the disgust of Pipe charger Shawn Briley), and here’s a full-length profile of Matt by Derek Rielly that includes Hoy’s immortal quote about what it’s like to be away from his beloved hometown of Newcastle.
 “I miss everyone.
 Even people I don’t really like.”

 Eager to keep the good times rolling last week, I went straight from Matt Hoy to Hawaiian surfer/funnyman Mark Liddell, seen below with former Surfing mag writer and X-Files creator Chris Carter, and of course the late great Buttons K. Look closely, between Carter’s right bicep and that half-empty pitcher of beer, and you’ll see a prehistoric tape recorder.